shuklaayush/badger-sett-1.5/README.md

 # Badger Vaults 1.5 - WARNING - CODE NOT AUDITED - WORK IN PROGRESS
 A linear improvement from original architecture.
 No longer using Controller, just Vault and Strategy.

+## TODO
+- Test Pause
+- Test Permissions
+Remove all the clutter from functional tests
+Bulk all permissions test separately

+- Test Math
+-> Check it's all there

+CHANGE
+All withdrawal should be == not >=
+>= means the vault is loosing money and the user is gaining We cannot socialize lossess

 ## Overview
 ### Vault